hitmantb/fo4vrmto/README.md

 - The weapon positions are adjusted for static gripping which should always be on, there are a lot of custom edits to the weapon custom patches and I will not support anything other than static gripping

 NAC X
-- Disable chem FX, hit FX if you don't like it
+- Disable chem FX, hit FX and specific weather effects if you don't like it
 - I already edited ESP to disable sunglass, vignette and noise by default

 SKK Combat Stalker
-- It is the best random enemy spawner and really keeps you on your toes, recommended although it can obviously make your game a tad less stable if spawned in specific situations
+- It is the best random enemy spawner, and really keeps you on your toes with search and destroy death squads, recommended although it can make your game a tad less stable if spawned in specific situations

-Virtual Chems - This mod is quite janky at times and I will probably leave it disabled by default
+Virtual Chems - This mod is quite janky at times and I will probably leave it disabled by default next release
 - With your left hand pick up stimpaks from your left ear and stab em in your right hand!
 Inhale all accidentally picked up jets!

-Virtual Holsters - This mod like most other holster mods is quite janky at times and I will probably leave it disabled by default
+Virtual Holsters - This mod is quite janky at times and I will probably leave it disabled by default next release
 - Have a weapon in your hand.
 Move it over a holster sphere, feel light buzz on the controller.
 - Hold Favorites button until bigger buzz, now the weapon is assigned to that holster.
 - Now you can pick up the weapon from holster with Grip Or A button.aka "Use" button, same that opens doors.
 Same button to put the weapon pack to holster